 For oscillator stability and to minimise the effects of noise and crosstalk, it is important to ensure that the crystal and any associated resistors and capacitors along with interconnecting lines are all located as close to the MCU as possible.

-Note: 1.
-R_P, R_U, C1 and C2 are required.
-2. Although not shown pins have a parasitic capacitance of around 7pF.
+2. Although not shown XT1/XT2 pins have a parasitic capacitance of around 7pF.

 External LXT Oscillator